mshan10/duncan/README.md

 # Duncan Project

-This repo serves as the seed project for the Parse Auth Module to learn advanced Angular 1.5 architecture and components!
+This repo is a directory application for the Duncan Student Center at Notre Dame!
+(Only certain keywords are searchable for now)

 ## To Install: